FelixKrueger/Bismark/Bismark_User_Guide.md

 - `--bowtie1`

   Uses Bowtie 1 instead of Bowtie 2, which might be a good choice for faster and very short alignments.
 Bismark assumes that raw sequence data is adapter and/or quality trimmed where appropriate.
+Both small (`.ebwt`) and large (`.ebwtl`) Bowtie indexes are supported.
 Default: OFF.

 - `-h/--help`